aframevr/aframe/docs/components/wasd-controls.md

 order: 21
 ---

-The `wasd-controls` component defines the behavior of an entity to be controlled by the WASD keyboard keys.
-It is usually used alongside the [`camera` component](../components/).
+The wasd-controls component defines the behavior of an entity to be controlled by the WASD keyboard keys.
+It is usually used alongside the [camera component][components-camera].

 ## Example